TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 Each election will be decided by a Candidate getting a majority vote (more than 50%) of the votes cast.

 A person can only hold one position in the Project Direction Group.

+Elections are for specific people, not positions for a company to fill.
+Shoud a person need to stand-down, a special election would be called.

+A company or organisation can only have a maximum of 1 End-User representative, 1 Developer Group representative and 1 Admin Group representative, and an overall maximum of 2 people in the Project Direction Group overall.

+For places on the Project Direction Boards, each sub-group (end-users, developers and admin) will have their regular elections staggered so as to be spread out across the year.
+Special elections can be called at any time, but should not be part of the regular election cycle.

 The Election Process shall be: